 On May 12, Hindman Auctions

-Bidding for the May 12 auction will begin at 10am CT.
-Bidders will be able to participate via absentee bid, by phone, or live online through the Digital Bid Room, Hindmans recently launched online and mobile bidding platform.
-A private preview of the auction will be available at Hindmans Chicago office by appointment only.
+Bidding for the May 12 auction was available via absentee bid, by phone, live online through the Digital Bid Room, Hindmans recently launched online and mobile bidding platform, and four online bidding platforms.
+Hindman continues to welcome consignments for upcoming book sales.